 John David Emmett is head instructor at Zenyo Jiu Jitsu in Baltimore, Md.
-He began training in martial arts in 1998.
+He currently holds the rank of first-degree black belt in Brazilian Jiu Jitsu.
+John began training in martial arts in 1998.
 He was promoted to black belt by Marcelo Pereira, Nova Uniao, and Scott Oates, Ribeiro Jiu Jitsu, after winning gold in the brown belt medium heavy Masters 4 division at the 2013 IBJJF International Masters World Championships.

 John followed up his promotion by winning his first tournament as a black belt.
 He returned to compete in Master Worlds in 2014 and 2015, where he won silver and bronze, respectively.
 In addition to jiu jitsu, John also holds a brown belt in judo and wrestled for several years.

 A former competitor in running, cycling, mountain biking and cross-country ski racing, John stumbled into Brazilian Jiu Jitsu after a friend showed him a pay-per-view of Royce Gracie in the Ultimate Fighting Championship.